 Catherine Lai

-Me!
-I'm a graduate student in the Department of Linguistics at the University of Pennsylvania.
-You can mainly find me in the phonetics lab where I take advice from Jiahong Yuan and many other people.
+At Penn, I worked in the phonetics lab where I took advice from Jiahong Yuan and many other people.
 I'm interested in the phonetics-semantics-pragmatics interface, which really means that I am interested in speech prosody.
 I hope that looking at the interactions in these areas can provide some bridging between the symbolic and probabilistic aspects of language.
 More generally, I'm interested in how you can compute these sorts of things.
-You can find out all about our work in the phonetics lab by coming to splunch, our weekly speech research lunch.

 Besides this, I am a strong supporter of the work of Amnesty International.